-Driving with a suspended or revoked license in Maryland is a serious offense that is often committed with lack of regard for the consequences.
-License suspension or revocation may seem to occur randomly, but numerous instances may lead to a suspended or revoked license, the most common being point accumulation.
+Driving with a suspended license in Baltimore or anywhere in Maryland is a serious offense that is often committed with lack of regard for the consequences.
+License suspension or revocation may seem to occur randomly, but numerous instances may lead to a suspended license, the most common being point accumulation.

 Whenever you get a parking citation, speeding ticket, or another citation for any traffic infraction, points are added to your license if you admit guilt.
 The state recognizes you paying a citation as an admission of guilt.
 If you fight the ticket in court or agree to enroll in a driving improvement course, you can possibly avoid the addition of points to your license.
 The Maryland Motor Vehicle Administration (MVA) follows an outlined manner of addressing point accumulation:

 - 5-7 Points: Required completion of a Driver Improvement Program

 Maryland allows drivers to track their points by ordering their driving record through the MVA; however, many drivers aren’t aware of their status until it is too late.

 Those caught driving with a suspended or revoked license will be arrested and charged with a misdemeanor offense.

 The penalties depend on whether the offense falls under M.T.A § 16-303(h) or M.T.A § 16-303(c).
 “H” charges are less severe than “C” charges as they are associated with failing to pay a traffic ticket or appear in court.
 The penalties for an “H” charge are:

 - 3 points added to driving record